-The company (DSL or Deputy DSL) shall:
+The company (a DSL) shall:

-- Inform the member of staff against whom the allegation is made orally and in writing that no further action will be taken. - Reassure them of the company's understanding of the personal impact that false allegations may have and the support that Sport Structures will continue to offer. - Inform the parents/carers of the alleged victim that the allegation has been made and of the outcome. - Where the allegation was made by a child/adult at risk of harm other than the alleged victim, consideration to be given to informing the parents/carers of that child/adult at risk of harm. - Prepare a report outlining the allegation and giving reasons for the conclusion that it had no foundation and confirming that the above action had been taken.
-Remove allegations from member of staff's personal file safeguarding i.e. health and safety.
-If the issue is a safeguarding concern, please refer to the DSL.
+- Inform the member of staff against whom the allegation is made orally and in writing that no further action will be taken. - Reassure them of the company's understanding of the personal impact that false allegations may have and the support that Sport Structures will continue to offer. - Inform the parents/carers of the alleged victim that the allegation has been made and of the outcome. - Where the allegation was made by a child/adult at risk of harm other than the alleged victim, consideration to be given to informing the parents/carers of that child/adult at risk of harm. - Prepare a report outlining the allegation and giving reasons for the conclusion that it had no foundation and confirming that the above action had been taken. - Remove allegations from member of staff's personal file